The Heathen Chinee: Response

 "Plain Language from Truthful James" (or "The Heathen Chinee") was very popular among general readers.
 One New York newspaper reported on the frenzy over the poem: "Strolling down Broadway... we saw a crowd of men and boys, of high and low degree, swarming about a shop-window, pushing, laughing, and struggling...
 Elbowing our way through the crowd, we discovered an illustrated copy of Bret Harte's poem 'The Heathen Chinee.'"

 The poem's popularity came, in part, from the ambiguity over its racial message.
 The narrator implies that the cheating of the Chinese man was no worse than that of the white man, but the irony was too subtle for general readers.
 The message matched one Harte had written elsewhere in exposing white people's hypocrisy.
 As he wrote later, the Chinese "did as the Caucasian did in all respects, and, being more patient and frugal, did it a little better".

 Harte had repeatedly opposed anti-Chinese sentiment since as early as 1863, both privately and publicly.
 In 1866, for example, he wrote a letter defending the "peaceable citizens" of San Francisco's Chinatown who were "patient under abuse, and that patience, I am ashamed to say, they have to exercise continually in California".
 After the discovery of a murdered woman in Chinatown, whose cause of death was uncertain, Harte wrote, "as her head was caved in it is thought by some physicians that she died of galloping Christianity of the malignant California type".
+His 1874 short story Wan Lee, the Pagan attacked stereotypes about Chinese immigrants and sought to portray white Americans as the true savages.